nnm288/Decked-Out/README.md

    1. Place a single Card or Stack on the bottom or top
    1. Shuffle the deck (Warning prompt when there are >52 cards in the Deck)

+##Actionable Requirements
+What the user can do with the current build.
+1. The user can draw blank cards

 ## System Requirements